Calling an Ambulance

 When you’re faced with a medical emergency, the most important first step is to ring triple 000 and speak with an operator.

-All calls made to triple 000 are free and will initially transfer you to a Telstra operator who will ask you which emergency service out of police, fire or ambulance you require.
+All calls made to triple 000 are free and will initially transfer you to an operator who will ask you which emergency service out of police, fire or ambulance you require.

 What to say when you call an ambulance

 When requesting an ambulance to be dispatched, your call will be transferred to a trained triple 000 operator, who will ask you a series of questions.

 What is the exact location of the emergency?

 What is the phone number you are calling from?

 What exactly happened?